 The Organ at High Street - An Assortment

-High Street Congregational Church
+High Street Congregational Church, Auburn Maine

 In the photo above, the front of the sanctuary is at the far end under the "little" steeple.